 All Americans deserve the right to high-quality, inclusive, and affordable healthcare, regardless of age.

-Lack of access translates to delays in care, higher costs to the patient and healthcare system as a whole and increased consumer debt, forcing young people into untenable financial circumstances.
+The U.S. is the only developed nation that does not provide full access to healthcare for its citizens.
+Lack of access to healthcare translates to delays in care, higher costs to the patient and healthcare system as a whole, and increases consumer debt, forcing young people into untenable financial circumstances.

 Where We Stand

 AYA supports legislation that: